Humanities & NGOs Jobs

 Logistics & Procurement Assistant (NGO)

-Openings: 1 Location: Nairobi – South B (Bellevue / Plainsview) Overview: Our client supports field teams and needs fast, compliant purchasing.
-You’ll collect quotes, prepare LPOs, and track deliveries to distribution sites, maintaining audit-ready files.
-The work is practical: phones, vendors, checklists, and neat labels on every box.
-You’ll learn donor thresholds and fair-competition rules.
-If you like helping teams move supplies to the right place at the right time, you’ll see your impact daily.
+Openings: 1 Location: Nairobi – South B (Bellevue / Plainsview) Overview: Behind every successful field operation is someone making sure the right supplies land in the right hands, on time and by the book.
+You’ll be the person chasing quotes, drafting LPOs, and tracking deliveries with precision, keeping every file audit-ready.
+Phones buzz, vendors call, boxes move and your organization keeps it all smooth.
+It’s a hands-on role: you’ll negotiate politely but firmly, follow checklists, label everything neatly, and ensure nothing slips through the cracks.
+You’ll also get to learn the finer points of donor compliance, fair competition rules, and fleet/fuel tracking, the kind of practical knowledge that makes a supply chain hum.
+Every delivery you coordinate, every LPO you process, shows up in the field as someone getting what they need to do their job.
+If you enjoy structure with impact, seeing the chain of actions turn into real-world results, and learning the rhythms of operational logistics, this role puts you right in the center of it.
 Key Responsibilities: - Issue RFQs; compare vendors; draft LPOs. - Follow up deliveries; prepare GRNs; maintain asset tags. - Support small distributions; fuel/fleet entries.
 Education & Experience: - Diploma Supply Chain/Business; 0–2 years.
 Skills: - Vendor etiquette, Excel, document control, time management.
 KPIs: - On-time deliveries, compliant files, variance control, vendor lead times.
 Compensation (Kenya): - Base: KES 55,000–73,000. - Distribution stipend: KES 600–900 per field trip.
 Estimates vary with donor experience and ability to juggle multiple RFQs.
 Benefits: - Medical, PPE, airtime.
 Growth Path: - L&P Assistant → Procurement Officer → Logistics Officer.

 K sh 55,000 – 73,000 gross / month